 Laurie Joly develops a multidisciplinary artwork on the body, which evolves according to convergent questions in aesthetic, social and political fields.

-In first the artist investigates the corporeal identity in a relation to materiality and according to the close relationship between body, space and time.
-Body becomes a medium within actions and performances in which the photographical and videographical image take part, initially to keep records, then in a research of transversality.
+(2003-2006) The artist investigates the corporeal identity in a relation to materiality and according to the relationship body-space-time.
+Body becomes a medium within actions and performances in which the photographical image or videographical takes part, initially to keep records, then in a research of transversality.

-The artist gratuated from the Saint-Etienne Higher School of Art and Design ESADSE, the Paris-Est Marne-la-Vallée University UPEM and the Research Lab of the Ecole Nationale Supérieure des Arts Décoratifs of Paris ENSADLab.
+The artist gratuated from the Saint-Etienne Higher School of Art and Design, the Paris-Est Marne-la-Vallée University and the Research Lab of the Ecole Nationale Supérieure des Arts Décoratifs of Paris.